RoryTidmarsh/Championship-Finals/STATUS.md

 ### Current Status

 - `rework.py` has been split into a new module structure under `src/core/`.
 The code has been refactored to improve readability and maintainability.
-- `src/core/` functionality & flow:
+- `src/core/`, package currently contains modules to find the URLs and status of each championship show.
+The functionality of modules & flow of processing is as follows:
-    - `KC_ShowProcesser.py`: processes KC show dataset, finds closest shows & checks for the input show in the data. *use this to find if the show exists as a championship show & find the date of the show*
+    1. `KC_ShowProcesser.py`: processes KC show dataset, finds closest shows & checks for the input show in the data. *use this to find if the show exists as a championship show & find the date of the show*
-    - `plaza_scraper.py`: scrapes Plaza/results website to find class URLs for the specified show. *use this to get the URLs for the input show*
+    2. `plaza_scraper.py`: scrapes Plaza/results website to find class URLs for the specified show. *use this to get the URLs for the input show*
-    - `plaza_resultsRunningOrder.py`: uses the class URL from the module above to import results and running orders into DataFrames. *use this to get the results and running orders for the input show, output as `ClassInfo` from `models.py`*
+    3. `plaza_resultsRunningOrder.py`: uses the class URL from the module above to import results and running orders into DataFrames. *use this to get the results and running orders for the input show, output as `ClassInfo` from `models.py`*
-    - `models.py`: defines the `ClassInfo` data model to hold class information, results, and running orders.
+    4. `models.py`: defines the `ClassInfo` data model to hold class information, results, and running orders.

+- Testing code has been added to the `if __name__ == "__main__":` sections of each module to demonstrate functionality. ***Need to convert these into proper unit tests later.***

+### Next Steps

+1. unit testing: convert the test code in the `if __name__ == "__main__":` sections into proper unit tests using a testing framework like `unittest` or `pytest`.
+2. integration: create an integration script that ties together the modules to process a show from start to finish.
+3. Create module for combined processing: have capability for place and results based combination.

+## Website Structure
+- "`/`" - Home page with show input form for users to select show name and height category. (optional URL input form to be kept).
+Give a dropdown choice of shows listing from the most recent shows in dataset, but allow some future ones if they are close enough.
+- "`/combined-results`" - Page to display combined results of the 2 rounds and the satus of each round (completed/in progress/not started).
+Show the combined results table with appropriate formatting.
+This page needs to have the parameters passed in the URL or session to know which show and height category to display, for example: `/combined-results?agility=0123456789&jumping=0987654321&height=Lge`.
+Where the agility and jumping parameters are the class IDs from Plaza URLs. ***new parameters** purpose is to allow sharing of links to specific show results and refresh of page.*
+- "`/requirements`", Page to display what each competitior needs to make the championship finals based on current results, must have URL parameters.
+Show a table with competitors and their required scores.
+    - This will need some logic calculations to determine what each competitor needs based on their current scores and the cutoff for the finals.
+This does not exist yet.